 The first edition, entitled "Can Socialism Make Sense?"
 (400 pages, £12 plus postage) is still available.

+Review of this edition: "A book that will make socialists", by Jim Denham.
 Review by Paul Hampton of the first edition, entitled "Can Socialism Make Sense?"; and review by Jill Mountford of that first edition.

 Other material to read on socialism: